insolar/docs/docs/source/ledger-nano.rst

 .. caution::

    During the setup, you are required to choose a PIN and write down the recovery phrase for the device.
-Without the PIN you won't be able to unlock the device and without the recovery phrase you will be unable to restore access to your wallet.
+Without the PIN you won't be able to unlock the device and without the recovery phrase you won't be unable to restore access to your wallet.

 .. tip::

    You can hold several private keys for several Insolar Wallets on your Ledger Nano.
-Every key stored in the device has a number.
+Every key stored on the device has a number.
 By default, the number of the first key is ``0``.

 .. _have-wallet:

 If you do have an Insolar Wallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Initialize your device with the existing backup phrase:
+Initialize your device with the existing secret backup phrase:

 #.
 Follow the official instructions for `Nano S <https://support.ledger.com/hc/en-us/articles/360005434914>`_ or `Nano X <https://support.ledger.com/hc/en-us/articles/360015132494>`_ to initialize the wallet with the phrase.
 #.
-At **step 3** of the official instruction, choose the 18-word phrase length and enter your Insolar Wallet's backup phrase.
+At **step 3** of the official instruction, choose the 18-word phrase length and enter your Insolar Wallet's secret backup phrase.

 .. tip::

-   * You can initialize only a new, "clean" Ledger Nano device with the Insolar backup phrase.
+   * You can initialize only a new, "clean" Ledger Nano device with the Insolar secret backup phrase.
 A device can only have one phrase.
 Devices that already store other crypto assets are "occupied" with other phrases.

    * You can "migrate" only one existing Insolar Wallet to a clean device.
-Every private key stored in the device has a number.
-The number of "migrated" private key is ``0``.
+Every private key stored on the device has a number.
+The number of the "migrated" wallet's private key is ``0``.

-   * In addition to the "migrated" wallet, you can create new Insolar Wallets and store their private keys in the device under different numbers, for example, ``1``, ``2``, etc.
+   * In addition to the "migrated" wallet, you can create new Insolar Wallets and store their private keys on the device under different numbers, for example, ``1``, ``2``, etc.

 **Next**